GlobalWebIndex/challenge-elm/SECOND_STEP.md

 ### These are the requirements for this step:

 - [ ] You must not change any of pre-defined types and fixtures.
   - However you can use existing files for your implementation.
 - [ ] Add 3 buttons - one for every category of audiences.
 - [ ] Clicking on each button activates particular category of audience.
 - [ ] By default `Authored` audiences are filtered.
 - [ ] There must by at least one category selected at the time.
-- [ ] Every-time user changes category she sees its root level.
+- [x] Every-time user changes category she sees its root level.
-- [ ] In case of shared audiences ignore tree structure and display audiences in single level without any folder.
+- [x] In case of shared audiences ignore tree structure and display audiences in single level without any folder.
 - [ ] Final solution should be compilable to html app or should contain HTML and source compilable to JavaScript included in HTML.

+#### Proposal

+My proposal is to replace the two checked requirements with the following one:

+- [ ] Every-time user changes category she sees the audiences of the selected categories.

 ## Hints